adityakamath/akros_joystick/.ipynb_checkpoints/README-checkpoint.md

 * Additional features like start/stop, mode select
   * Start button for starting/stopping the controller
   * Select button to loop between 3 modes - teleop, fully autonomous, semi-autonomous (linear velocity provided by controller)
-This node requires the ROS Joy (generic Linux joystick driver in ROS) package to be installed
+  * R1/R2 used for UP/DOWN functionality of the loader attachment This node requires the ROS Joy (generic Linux joystick driver in ROS) package to be installed

 ### Configuration